jorgeh45/simpatizantes_api/README.md

 # simpatizantes_api

-# Can run with gunicorn
+# you can run it with gunicorn